weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 ## Specify target vector names only

 Specify target vectors as a list/array of named vectors.

-## Multiple-target vector search

-Search multiple-target vectors at the same time.
+The default join strategy is `minimum`, which means that the search results are sorted by the minimum distance in each query/target vector pair.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python Client v4">